nathanjassi/modern-portfolio/README.md

 4. Modify package.json file to run script for node-sass compiler 4a.
 Replace script test with sass
    4b.
 Replace test script value with the following: "node-sass -w scss/ -o dist/css/ --recursive"
-   i. node-sass is the program we want to call ii. -w stands for watch.
-In this case we want to watch the scss folder iii. -o stands for output.
-In this case we want to output the compiled css into the dist/css folder iv. --recursive prevents issues with any partial scss files and auto reloads
 5. Run the sass script using "npm run sass"
 6. Start coding sass

+About "node-sass -w scss/ -o dist/css/ --recursive" command

+1. node-sass is the program we want to call
+2. -w stands for watch.
+In this case we want to watch the scss folder
+3. -o stands for output.
+In this case we want to output the compiled css into the dist/css folder
+4. --recursive prevents issues with any partial scss files and auto reloads

 Git Repository Setup